Levminer/authme-docs/settings.md

-## Settings
+# Settings

-All of the settings you can configure in Authme.
+You can access the Settings page in the: Menubar > File > Settings.

 ## Launch on startup